Viewer Rating

 Based upon a true story, Marg Helgenberger stars as a single mother mysteriously arrested by the FBI and separated from her children, thus beginning a 25-year struggle to be reunited with them.

-The film centers on the universal theme of a mother's relentless fight to recover her abducted children from a cult, emphasizing individual perseverance and the dangers of fringe groups without explicitly promoting a specific political ideology.
+The film focuses on a mother's personal struggle to reclaim her children from a cult, emphasizing individual perseverance and the strength of family bonds, which are universal themes rather than explicitly promoting a specific political ideology.

 The movie features primarily traditional casting without explicit race or gender swaps of roles.
 Its narrative does not critically portray traditional identities or center explicit DEI themes, maintaining a neutral or positive framing.

-The film 'Where Are My Children?' does not feature any identifiable LGBTQ+ characters or themes.
-Its narrative focuses entirely on heterosexual relationships and experiences, resulting in a determination of N/A for LGBTQ+ portrayal.
+The film "Where Are My Children?" does not feature any identifiable LGBTQ+ characters or themes.
+The narrative primarily focuses on heterosexual relationships and a young man's coming-of-age experiences, with no discernible queer representation.

 The movie does not contain any action or adventure elements.